D-Oddy/SpilledBeans-SourceCode/README.md

 # SpilledBeans-Scripts

-Here you can find the scrips I wrote when creating my game "Spilled Beans".
+Here you can find the scripts I wrote when creating my game "Spilled Beans".